1941 Presbyterian Blue Hose football team

 The 1941 Presbyterian Blue Hose football team was an American football team that represented Presbyterian College as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1941 college football season.
 Led by head coach Lonnie McMillian, the team compiled a 6–3 record (5–0 against SIAA opponents) and won the SIAA championship.
 Verne Church and Lloyd Evans were the team captains.

+Presbyterian was ranked at No. 193 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 The team played its home games at Old Bailey Stadium in Clinton, South Carolina.